se-edu/learningresources/contents/python/introduction-to-python.md

 ## Virtual Environment

-When starting out Python projects, you will be recommended to install dependencies using [virtual environment](https://docs.python.org/3/tutorial/venv.html) to remove the possibility of dependencies conflict.
-This is especially a good practice when managing dependencies from different projects which relies on different python versions and packages.
+When starting new projects or hopping on existing Python repositories, you will be recommended to install dependencies using [virtual environment](https://docs.python.org/3/tutorial/venv.html) to remove the possibility of dependencies conflict.
+This is a good practice especially when managing dependencies from different projects which relies on different python versions and packages.

 The [official python documentation](https://docs.python.org/3/tutorial/venv.html) gives a standard way of creating a virtual environment - defining a directory location and activating it.
 However, you can consider using other libraries than can make this process smoother.
 Some of the most popular ones are: